 Landlords are responsible for ensuring that their rental property is in a condition fit to be occupied.
-The structure must be weatherproofed and waterproofed, with effective plumbing, heat and electrical.
-Landlords are also responsible for removing hazards and maintaining the grounds, of which fences form part of.
+The structure must be weatherproofed and waterproofed, with effective plumbing, heat and electricity.
+Landlords are also responsible for removing hazards and maintaining the grounds, of which fences form part.

 Renters that have a fence that is damaged should contact their landlord.
 If you’re the owner of the property, then you are obligated by law to have the fence repaired or replaced, provided that the tenants or any of their guests did not cause the damage and the damage is not beyond what is considered normal wear and tear.

 Tenants are not liable for fence damage that results from extreme weather conditions/events or vandalism.
-These fall under the landlord’s home insurance, and home insurance usually includes insurance cover for fence damage.
+These fall under the landlord’s home insurance and home insurance usually include insurance cover for fence damage.
 It’s up to the property owner to take the necessary steps to repair or replace the fence.